Contents

 AGC Software for Simulation Purposes

 Unmodified AGC software may not be 100% suitable for the purposes of digitally simulating the AGC electronics, and may require some modifications in order to be suitable.
 At this writing, the only example of this is in the Validation program, which is a small suite of test routines for the AGC CPU that I wrote, based on the original documentation.
 However, Validation is an interactive program, and dependence on a DSKY may not be very desirable in the context of simulating the digital electronics of the AGC.
+Much better to run AGC software which doesn't have to wait for the (non-existent) astronaut to do something on the (non-existent) DSKY!
 One approach to this problem would be simply to clone the AGC program one wishes to run, and then make whatever changes were desired directly to the cloned source code.

 Another approach is to embed directives in the original AGC program that act like conditional compilation, so that sections of the source code can be modified at assembly time without maintaining two copies of the source code.
 The assembler (yaYUL) supports this approach via a command-line switch, --simulation, and embedded directives -SIMULATION or +SIMULATION within end-of-line comments in the AGC source code.
 Lines of AGC source code without either of these embedded directives, or with those directives embedded in full-line comments, are processed normally by yaYUL whether or not the --simulation command-line switch is present.
 However, if --simulation is in effect, yaYUL comments out any lines with an embedded -SIMULATION directive.
 Conversely, if --simulation is not in effect, yaYUL comments out any lines with an embedded +SIMULATION directive.